-Political persecution in Germany did not only occur in the Middle Ages, the German Empire, under National Socialism or in the GDR: even in the Federal Republic, there have been attempts to intimidate opposition figures and dissidents and restrict their political or economic activities.
+Political persecution did not occur only in the Middle Ages, the German Empire, the Third Reich or the GDR: in the Federal Republic of Germany, too, there are attempts to intimidate dissidents and those with differing views and to restrict their political or professional activities.

 Historical Political and Religious Persecution